plainenglishh/json.luau/README.md

 }
 ```

-### Buffers
+### Raw Buffers

-The encoder can accept `buffer`s, which are treated the same as `string` values
-by default.

-The encoder `raw_buffer` flag can be enabled to insert buffers as-is, with
+The encoder `raw_buffer` flag can be enabled to skip character escaping and
-surrounding quotes.
-This can massively speed up encoding, but passes the onus on
+validation in `buffer` values.
+This can massively speed up encoding, but passes
-the caller to ensure the buffer doesn't contain invalid characters.
-In
+the onus onto the caller to ensure buffers don't contain invalid characters.
-`raw_buffer` mode, the encoder doesn't validate whether the buffer is escaped.

 ### Luau/JSON Inconsistencies